 “You make a lot of friends,” Blevins said.
 “You also don’t leave with dry eyes.”

-For the First Time, the Ride of Pride Becomes Leading Truck Into Arlington
+For the first time, the Ride of Pride becomes leading truck into Arlington

 In all of Wreaths Across America’s history, the Ride of Pride has never been the leading truck into Arlington.
 That changed in 2017 as David and The American escorted a mile-long convoy of vehicles into the cemetery.
 The convoy included decorated tractor-trailers, buses and cars carrying wreaths, veterans, Gold Star and Blue Star families and supporters.

-In Arlington alone, 244,700 wreaths (one for each marker there) were placed by more than 75,000 volunteers — the largest crowd to date.
+n Arlington alone, 244,700 wreaths (one for each marker there) were placed by more than 75,000 volunteers — the largest crowd to date.

-More Photos and Videos From Wreaths Across America
+More photos and videos from Wreaths Across America

 For a greater glimpse into Schneider’s experience with Wreaths Across America, be sure to visit the Ride of Pride Facebook page.
 Beyond seeing pictures of the Ride of Pride and the Arlington Cemetery, you’ll read stories of David Price’s experience, like meeting with Gold Star mother Molly Morel (pictured) whose son Brent paid the price for our freedom.